trackIT-Systems/sonari/back/docs/user_guide/evaluation.md

 stance—predictions are generally considered less trustworthy than annotations.
 Additionally, predictions often come with a quantification of certainty.

-In Whombat, sound event predictions feature an accompanying **confidence score**, aiming to quantify the level of certainty the ML model or user has regarding the presence of that sound event.
+In Sonari, sound event predictions feature an accompanying **confidence score**, aiming to quantify the level of certainty the ML model or user has regarding the presence of that sound event.
 Predicted tags also carry a confidence score.
 For instance, a predicted sound event could be associated with